The single-mission counterpart to the Stealth-Based Game

 - King's Quest IV has Lolotte's castle, in which Rosella must sneak past a handful of (asleep) guards.

-- Gabriel Knight: Sins of the Fathers has a variation of the Stealth Based Mission, in which Gabriel has to call Dr. John out of his chamber, sneak into it while he's out, and avoid being spotted.
+- Gabriel Knight: Sins of the Fathers has two variations of the Stealth Based Mission; first, he has to escort a mime from one side of Jackson Square to a police officer on the other side, and avoid all of the other townsfolk along the way (lest they distract the mime).
+Later, Gabriel has to call Dr. John out of his chamber, sneak into it while he's out, and avoid being spotted.
 But Dr. John is the only enemy he has to avoid.

 Beat 'em Up